 Format of papers: Students will be required to turn in hard copies of papers.
-In addition, we will be using Turnitin for the final research papers only (see below).
+In addition, we will be using Turnitin for the final research papers (see below).
 All papers should be typed in 12 point font, double-spaced with proper margins and page numbers.
 Please staple your papers securely.
 In order to save paper, please use double-sided printing.
+Deadlines for handing in papers are included in the course evaluation and requirements section on pg.2 of the syllabus.

-Turnitin (final research papers only): Normally, students will be required to submit their essays to Turnitin.com for a review of textual similarity and detection of possible plagiarism.
+Turnitin: Normally, students will be required to submit their essays to Turnitin.com for a review of textual similarity and detection of possible plagiarism.
 In doing so, students will allow their essays to be included as source documents in the Turnitin.com reference database, where they will be used solely for the purpose of detecting plagiarism.
 The terms that apply to the University's use of the Turnitin.com service are described on the Turnitin.com website.
 The use of Turnitin is voluntary.
 Should you choose not to upload your papers to Turnitin, please speak to me about alternate procedures.
 Typically this will involve turning in all notes and rough drafts.

 Extensions for papers: Extensions will only be granted in extenuating circumstances and with appropriate supporting documentation for the final research paper and preparatory paper.
-Please note that no extensions will granted under any circumstances, even extenuating ones, for short review essays.
+Please note that no extensions will granted under any circumstances, even extenuating ones, for critical review essays.
 Since you have a choice of when to write critical review essays, I will not accept a review essay that covers readings from an earlier week.
 If you have medical reasons for not meeting the deadline for the final research paper or preparatory paper, an acceptable doctor's note on the official U of T Medical Note form must be submitted to me within one week of the due date.
 Extensions are at my discretion and please do not assume that you will be granted one.
+Since all due dates are stated on the syllabus, I am unlikely to grant extensions and you should plan accordingly.
 If you think you have a valid reason to request an extension and know ahead of time, please email me as soon as possible.

-Late penalty: There will be a penalty of 4% per each late day or fraction of a day for any final research papers or research proposals that are handed in any time after the deadline.
+Late penalty: There will be a penalty of 4% per each late day or fraction of a day for any final research papers or preparatory papers that are handed in any time after the deadline (pg.2 under Course evaluation and requirements).
 This penalty includes weekends and holidays.
 The cut off time for the determination of each late day is 5pm.